-Having visited almost every country in the world, the one place I’ve chosen to base myself is Bangkok, Thailand.
+Having visited almost every country in the world (edit – ALL), the one place I’ve chosen to base myself is Bangkok, Thailand.
 It’s hard not to love Thailand, amazing people, delicious food, great weather. gentle culture and of course Bangkok is the centre of it all.
-Bangkok offers everything, for me it’s the greatest city in the world, and I recently discovered yet another cool, quirky way to spend an afternoon – the Airplane Graveyard.
+Bangkok offers everything, for me it’s the greatest city in the world, and I recently discovered yet another cool, quirky way to spend an afternoon – the Airplane Graveyard, Bangkok.

 The graveyard consists of one huge double decker plane and another four smaller planes, they’ve been abandoned in Central Bangkok for no apparent reason.
 Recently a small family has moved into the grounds and are living in one of the old airport hangers on the site, quite entrepreneurially they have set up a locked gate and now you need to pay them to enter their ‘home’.
 They charge 300THB per person, about $9, feel free to negotiate with them but remember it’s a whole family and they need the money more than you so don’t barter too hard.

 Once you’re in, you’re free to clamber all over the airplanes and explore to your heart’s content.
 The main attraction is the huge double decker but it’s quite a mission to climb up to the top floor, so I’d recommend wearing sneakers, my flipflops were quite a struggle!